Ex libris (bookplate)

 Bookplates often bear a motif relating to the book's owner, such as a coat-of-arms, crest, badge, motto, or a design commissioned from an artist or designer.
 The name of the owner usually follows an inscription such as "from the books of..." or "from the library of...", or in Latin, "ex libris".
 Bookplates are important evidence for the provenance of books.

 The most traditional technique used to make bookplates is burin engraving.
 The engraved copper matrix is then printed with an intaglio press on paper, and the resulting print can be pasted into the book to indicate ownership.

-Ink stamps directly stamped on the books are not considered as bookplates by bibliophiles since they degrade the books and make them lose their market value (hence their use by public libraries, to dissuade theft).

 In the United States, bookplates replaced book rhymes (which replaced book curses) after the 19th century.